spring-attic/spring-data-rest-webmvc/README.md

 This will expose a server at `http://localhost:8080/data/`.
 Issue curl requests to find out what services are available.

 Alternatively, you can build a WAR file using `./gradlew war`, and deploy that into your servlet container.

+### Loading dummy data for testing

+If you want to play with some Person entities, there is a Ruby script in the root of the project named `load_name_data.rb`.
+It will load some random names from the `names.txt` file and create `Person` entities from them.
+You can then test the paging and sorting functionality by adding the appropriate URL parameters (information is in the wiki: [spring-data-rest/wiki/Paging-and-Sorting](https://github.com/SpringSource/spring-data-rest/wiki/Paging-and-Sorting)).